John-Otago/Discussions-on-Higher-Education/README.md

 **Teaching Common Sense: The Grand Strategy Program at Yale University** || L Kulman || 2016 || Prospecta Press || https://www.amazon.com/Teaching-Common-Sense-Strategy-University/dp/1632260689/

-*Note: there are many more books on relevant topics that I'm unable to included.*
+*Note: there are many more books on relevant topics that I'm unable to include.*

 ### [Back to Table of Contents](https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#table-of-contents)